AmmaraRana/AmmaraRana/README.md

 - 👋 Hi, I’m @AmmaraRana
-- 👀 I’m interested in ...Android development
+- 👀 I’m interested in ...Android and Web development having AI integration.
-- 🌱 I’m currently learning ...Android app development in java
+- 🌱 I’m currently learning ...AI Integration .
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Any project because i am a freelancer
-- 📫 How to reach me ...
+- 📫 How to reach me ...+92 332 0462452

 <!---
 AmmaraRana/AmmaraRana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.